PLC is large enough to provide a wealth of opportunities, yet small enough for each individual girl to be known, cared for and valued.

 Senior School

-In the Senior School, student care, wellbeing and an appreciation of the social, ethical and cultural influences that shape our lives, are supported by our Wellbeing and Personal Development program which is designed to reflect the girls’ needs at different stages of their development.
+In the Senior School, student care, wellbeing and an appreciation of the social, ethical and cultural influences that shape our lives, are supported by our Wellbeing and Personal Development program which is designed to address the girls’ needs at different stages of their development.

 Year 7